 Regionally, Dr. Ford is an advisory board member of the Tennessee Renewable Energy and Economic Development Council (TREEDC) whose mission is to interconnect renewable energy resources with statewide economic development.
-He is also Secretary for the Tennessee Municipal League’s 8th District.
+He is Alternate Director for the Tennessee Municipal League’s 8th District.
 In 2009, he completed the Local Government Leadership Program at the Jimmy Naifeh Center for Effective Leadership, an agency of the University of Tennessee Institute for Public Service.
 In 2013, he was a graduate of the Cornell University Executive Leadership and Strategic Management Program.

 In 2012, after many unsuccessful attempts over the years, Dr. Ford co-sponsored a unanimously passed resolution to rename a significant portion of downtown Linden Avenue to Dr. M. L. King, Jr. Avenue.
 This avenue represents the last street marched on by Dr. Martin Luther King, Jr. during the historic sanitation strike which introduced the world to the “I AM A MAN” slogan before his assassination in 1968.

 Councilman Ford, Jr.’s most recent accomplishments include being a member of the 2010 Executive Class of Leadership Memphis, 2011 Memphis Business Journal’s Top Forty under 40, and named as a 2012 Memphis City Schools TEM Level 5 educator which is a ranking bestowed to teachers who demonstrate “significantly above expectations” in several teacher effectiveness measures.
 He was named as one of the Tri-State Defender’s 50 Men of Excellence.